unionsquareventures/theconversation/README.md

 Requirements:
 	- Be sure to install the required Python modules. (found in requirements.txt)
-	- LESS, RECESS, and UglifyJS are also required.
+	- LESS, and UglifyJS are also required.
 		LESS: npm install -g less
-		RECESS: npm install -g recess
 		UglifyJS: npm install -g uglify-js

 Deployment: